Sherry5Wu/inception/README.md

     -u: Exit the script with an error if any unset (undefined) variable is used (helps catch typos in variable names).<br>
     -x: Print each command before executing it (useful for debugging).<br>

-## docker-compose.yml
+## Docker Compose

-### 1. What is docker-compose.yml?
+### 1. What is docker compose?
-docker-compose.yml is a configuration file written in YAML format, used by Docker Compose to define and manage multi-container Docker applications.
-It's like a blueprint for setting up an entire stack of services with a single command.<br>
+Docker Compose is a tool that helps you define and run multi-container Docker applications.
+It uses a YAML file (`docker-compose.yml`) to configure your application's services, networks, and volumes, making it easier to orchestrate complex setups with multiple containers (like a web server, database, and reverse proxy).<br>

 ### 2. What is it used for?
 1. Define multiple services (e.g. NGINX, MariaDB, WordPress)<br>